 After extrusion, fibers aren’t simply just washed and ready to go.
 They are spun into yarns using either pot, spool, or continuous spinning methods.
 Then they are bleached, rinsed, dried, and wound on spools to be used in fabric manufacturing.
 The fibers also need to be dyed using fiber reactive dyes or in the case of acetate rayon, disperse dyes.
 And finally, once a fabric is either knit or woven from the yarns, often times formaldehyde or other chemicals are used during the fabric finishing process.
 The end result is a chemical cocktail on your rayon clothes.

-Should I Stop Buying Viscose Fabrics?
+So, Is Viscose Sustainable?
+Maybe I Should Stop Buying Viscose Fabrics?

 The thing is, a lot of rayon factories are starting to do a lot to clean up their acts, like sourcing wood from sustainable suppliers.
 They aren’t perfect yet.
 It is impossible to overhaul the supply chain systems overnight, but steps are in place towards a greener future.